bmbouter/Opus/README.txt

 Below, there are several references to the "Opus user."
 This refers to the Linux user that the Opus application will be running as.
-Typically, this is the same user that Apache uses, but since mod_wsgi can be configured to run projects as another user (with daemon mode), we use the term "Opus user" instead.
+Typically, this is the same user that Apache uses, and is "apache" throught examples in this documentation, but since mod_wsgi can be configured to run projects as another user (with daemon mode), we use the term "Opus user" instead.

 Prerequisites
 -------------